olofvndrhr/manga-dlp/docs/pages/hooks.md

 ## Available hooks

 You can run custom hooks with manga-dlp for specific events.
-They are run with the `subproccess.call` function, so they get run directly by your operating system.
+They are run with the `subproccess.run` function, so they get run directly by your operating system.

 The available hook events are: